murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 1. Let's organise our space, get comfortable moving around, and copy our data :

     - Log into Jupyter at [https://jupyter.nesi.org.nz/hub/login](https://jupyter.nesi.org.nz/hub/login).
-Remember, the second factor is on your phone,
+Remember, the second factor is on your phone.
     - You will set up a directory structure on the remote server that will hold your data and the different steps of your analysis.
 We will start by moving to the `gbs/` directory in your working space (`~/obss_2021/`), so let's `cd` (change directory) to your working location:

 ```bash